 About Sweet Potato Casserole

-I especially love this version of the classic casserole, because the two layers are very defined.
-The sweet potato mixture is mostly savory with only a touch of sweet, while the topping is all pecans, sugar, and marshmallow goodness.
+I especially love this version of the classic casserole, because the two layers – one being the creamy sweet potato and the other being the flavorful topping – are very defined.
+The sweet potato mixture is savory with only a touch of sweetness, while the topping is all pecans, sugar, and marshmallow goodness.
 It gives this casserole a good variety and different flavor profiles while you eat.

-Plus, we all know that people can be picky about the sweetness of a sweet potato casserole.
-With this version, it’s easy for guests to scoop out the parts they like and leave the rest for someone else.
+Plus, we all know that some people like their sweet potatoes sweet while others like them a little more savory.
+With this recipe, it’s easy for guests to scoop out the parts they like and leave the rest for someone else.
+The recipe is also easy to adjust to suit either (or both!) tastes as well.

-Can you make sweet potato casserole the night before?
+Can you make sweet potato casserole in advance?

 Can you freeze sweet potato casserole?

 Yes, this casserole can be frozen, but it should be cooked first.
-There is an egg in this casserole and eggs don’t always fair well when frozen raw.
+There is an egg in this casserole and eggs don’t always fare well when frozen raw.

-To freeze a cooked sweet potato casserole, whether it’s whole or leftovers: let the casserole cool to room temperature, then store in a sealed container.
+To freeze a cooked sweet potato casserole, let it come to room temperature, then store in a sealed container or freezer bag.
 For best results, frozen sweet potato casserole should be eaten within two months.

 When ready to eat, let the casserole thaw in the refrigerator overnight.
 Due to the marshmallows, reheating this casserole in the microwave is probably your best bet.